hcbaker/Klyda/README.md

 **1)** Specify them manually, `-p password 1234 letmein`<br />
 **2)** Give a file to use, or a few to combine, `-P passwords.txt extra.txt`<br />
 **3)** Give both a file & manual entry, `-P passwords.txt -p redklyda24`
-## Payloads
+## FormData
-Payloads are how you form the request, so the target website can take it in, and process it.
+FormData is how you form the request, so the target website can take it in, and process the given information.
 Usually you would need to specify a: username value, a password value, and sometimes an extra value.
-You can see the form data your target uses by reviewing the network tab, of your browsers inspect element.
+You can see the FormData your target uses by reviewing the network tab, of your browsers inspect element.
 For Klyda, you use the `-d` tag.<br />

-You need to use placeholders to Klyda knows where to fill in the username & password, when fowarding out its requests.
+You need to use placeholders to Klyda knows where to inject in the username & password, when fowarding out its requests.
 It may look something like this...
 `-d username:xuser password:xpass Login:Login`

 `xuser` is the placeholder to inject the usernames, & `xpass` is the placeholder to inject the passwords.
-Make sure you know these.
-If it is really neccessary, you can change the placeholder values with `-ph (value1) (value2)`

-Parameters are formatted with `(key):(value)`
+Make sure you know these, or Klyda won't be able to work.

+Format the FormData as `(key):(value)`

+## Blacklists
+In order to Klyda to know if it hit a successful strike or not, you need to give it data to dig through.
+Klyda takes use of given blacklists from failed login attempts, so it can tell the difference between a failed or complete request.
+You can blacklist three different types of data...

+**1)** Strings, `--bstr "Login failed"`<br />
+**2)** Status Codes, `--bcde 404`<br />
+**3)** Content Length, `--blen 11`

+You can specify as much data for each blacklist as needed.
+If any of the given data is not found from the response, Klyda gives it a "strike", saying it was a successful login attempt.
+Otherwise if data in the blacklists is found, Klyda marks it as an unsuccessful login attempt.

+Since you give the data for Klyda to evaluate, false positives are non-apparent.

 ## Rate limiting
 Credential attacks can be **very** loud on a network; hence, are detected easily.
 A targeted account could simply just receieve a simple lock due to too many